qixils/minecraft-crowdcontrol/README.md

 1. Download and install the [Crowd Control PC app](https://crowdcontrol.live/setup).
 2. In the **Game Selection** tab, select **Minecraft (Server) (PC)**.
 3. Click **Start**.
-A pop-up menu will appear, prompting you for information that you should have received from your server administrator.
+A pop-up menu will appear prompting you for information that you should have received from your server administrator.
     - In the host field, you should enter an IP address or a website URL.
 This will usually be the same as the IP address that you connect to in Minecraft.
-    - In the password field, you must enter a password provided to you by the server administrator.
+    - In the password field, you must enter a secret passphrase provided to you by the server administrator.
 4. Upon joining the Minecraft server, run the command `/account link <your twitch username>` to ensure you receive effects that viewers purchase for you.

 ## Streamer Setup (Local Server)